cpske/ISP/index.md

 <br/>
 - How to estimate development time and code size <br/>
 - Jittat's Slides <br/>
-- Tracking your effort in order to improve ability to estimate <br/>
+- Track your effort in order to improve ability to estimate <br/>
 - [Agile Estimation](http://www.construx.com/Resources/Presentation/Agile_Estimation__Key_Principlies_and_Practices_for_Successful_Agile_Practices/) talk by Construx (Steve McConnell's company)
 </td>
 </tr>